Scoliosis Surgery Techniques

-An indication for young children with scoliosis with abnormally shaped vertebrae (triangular vs. rectangular) in their spine who have a “trunk lean” or a much worse deformity.
+An indication for young children with scoliosis with abnormally shaped vertebrae (triangular vs. rectangular) in their spine who have a “trunk lean” or a progressive curve.

 - In a resection, hemivertebra(e) may be removed from the front, back, or both parts of the spine, depending on the child's situation.

 - Once a hemivertebra is removed, the vertebrae above and below it are fused together, often with instrumentation.

 - Most children will wear a brace or cast after the operation until the spine heals.

 - This operation has inherent risks, including bleeding and neurologic injury, but good spinal correction is often achieved.

 Spine and Rib-Based Growing-Rod Operation